maqduni/tajik-phonetic-keyboard-layouts/README.md

 * [Windows Russian Phonetic ЯВЕРТ](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/win-russian-keyboard.zip)
 * [Windows Russian Phonetic ЯШЕРТ](https://github.com/maqduni/Phonetic-Keyboard-Layouts/raw/master/dist/win-russian-keyboard.zip)

 ## Usage - Tajik Phonetic Layout ЯВЕРТ (IMPORTANT!
-The layouts is obsolete, it has been changed to ҚВЕРТ).
+The layout is obsolete, it has been changed to ҚВЕРТ).

 #### Tajik keyboard is built upon it's Russian counterpart, all non-existent Russian letters are replaced with Tajik letters as on the figures below